gharveymn/nightswitch-lite/README.md

 ## Quickstart

 Install the extension.
 After reloading you should be greeted with a popup asking if you want to run the setup.
-From there you can set your location, and the theme you want to see during the day/night.
-You can also edit your preferences at any time for the same effect.
+From there you can set the theme you want to see during the day/night and then your location.
+You can also do this by editing your settings.

 ## Extension Settings